 Compositional analyses were conducted on soybean 356043, both herbicide sprayed and unsprayed, and the nontransgenic parental line Jack, grown at six field locations in soybean growing areas of North America.
+The integrity of the samples used in the compositional analyses was verified using ELISA testing (sequential 'sandwich') of homogenised tissue from similar forage, root and seed batches from soybean 356043 and control Jack.
+The results showed no detectable GM-HRA protein present in the Jack samples (see Section 4.2).
+Therefore, inadvertent cross-contamination of the control samples with GM material had not occurred.
 Compositional analyses of the soybean forage included proximates (protein, fat, and ash), acid detergent fibre (ADF) and neutral detergent fibre (NDF).
 Analyses of soybean seed included proximates, ADF, NDF, fatty acids, amino acids, isoflavones, and the anti-nutrients stachyose, raffinose, lectins, phytic acid and trypsin inhibitor, in accordance with the OECD consensus document on compositional considerations for new varieties of soybean (OECD, 2001).
-In addition, analyses were conducted on mineral and vitamin content of soybean grain.
+In addition, analyses were conducted on mineral and vitamin content of soybean seed.

-The T5 generation of soybean 356043 (see Figure 2) and the near isoline Jack were grown during the 2005 growing season at six field locations in North America representative of the range of environmental conditions in which the soybeans will normally be grown.
+The T5 generation of soybean 356043 (see Figure 2) and the near-isoline Jack were grown during the 2005 growing season at six field locations in North America representative of the range of environmental conditions in which the soybeans will normally be grown.
 Sites were located in Wyoming (Illinois), Richland (Iowa), Paynesville (Minnesota), York (Nebraska), Thorndale (Ontario) and Branchton (Ontario).